dividedmind/statistics-done-wrong/hiding.rst

     -- Eric S. Raymond

-We've talked about the :ref:`common mistakes <mistakes>` made by scientists, and how the best way to spot them is a bit of outside scrutiny.
+We've talked about the :ref:`common mistakes <mistakes>` made by scientists and how the best way to spot them is a bit of outside scrutiny.
 Peer review provides some of this scrutiny, but a peer reviewer doesn't have the time to extensively re-analyze data and read code for typos -- reviewers can only check that the